talwat/lowfi/README.md

 This branch serves as a rewrite for lowfi.
 The main focus is to make the code more maintainable.
 This includes such things as:

-* Replacing `Mutex` & `Arc` with channels, massively improving performance.
+- Replacing `Mutex` & `Arc` with channels, massively improving readability and flow.
-* More clearly handling tracks in different phases of loading, instead of having a mess of different structs.
+- More clearly handling tracks in different phases of loading, instead of having a mess of different structs.
-* Making the UI code cleaner and easier to follow.
+- Making the UI code cleaner and easier to follow.
-* Rethinking input & control of the player, especially with MPRIS in mind.
+- Rethinking input & control of the player, especially with MPRIS in mind.
-* Making track loading simpler and more consistent.
+- Making track loading simpler and more consistent.

 This is an *internal rewrite*, and the goal is to retain every single feature.
 If there is a feature present in the original version of lowfi that is not present